Events

 You can perform concurrent online index DDL operations on the same table or view only when you're creating multiple new nonclustered indexes, or reorganizing nonclustered indexes.
 All other online index operations performed at the same time fail.
 For example, you can't create a new index online while rebuilding an existing index online on the same table.

-For more information, see Disk Space Requirements for Index DDL Operations.
+For more information, see Disk space requirements for index DDL operations.

-Although online index operations permit concurrent user update activity, the index operations can take longer if the update activity is very heavy.
+Although online index operations permit concurrent user update activity, the index operations can take longer if the update activity is heavy.
 Typically, online index operations are slower than equivalent offline index operations, regardless of the concurrent update activity level.

 Although we recommend online operations, you should evaluate your environment and specific requirements.
 It might be optimal to run index operations offline.
 In doing so, user access to the data is restricted during the operation, but the operation finishes faster and uses fewer resources.